nwj/nwj.sh/content/miscellany.md

     name: Misc
 ---
 ## 2024

+Why not [add some numerology and astrology to](https://www.chessprogramming.org/Influence_Quantity_of_Pieces#Analogy_in_Astronomy) your chess programming?

+[One of the moons of Saturn](https://en.wikipedia.org/wiki/Mimas) looks suspiciously like a Death Star.

 [Bison](https://en.wikipedia.org/wiki/European_bison) were apparently common across much of Europe until the Early Middle Ages.

 [Dashrath Manjhi](https://en.wikipedia.org/wiki/Dashrath_Manjhi) was an Indian laborer who spent 22 years carving a 110-meter road through a nearby mountain, by hand with a hammer and chisel, so that his village would have better access to critical services.